marinaglancy/vscode-bulk-problem-diagnostics/README.md

 # VS Code extension "Bulk Problem Diagnostics"

 Opens all files with problems.
-Splits large number of files in batches to prevent unloading.
+Splits the large number of files in batches to prevent unloading.

 Inspired by the issue:
 https://github.com/microsoft/vscode/issues/13953